 Please provide a non-technical description of the measure that conveys what it measures to a broad audience.

-Describes the percent of live-born neonates less than 2500 grams that have a temperature documented within the Golden Hour, from birth to 60 minutes of age.
+Describes the distribution of temperatures of live-born neonates less than 2500 grams that arrive to a Level 2 or higher nursery.

 1.D.
 Measure Owner